 Anglo Pacific seeks to maintain the highest standards in all areas of its business.

-The Company is confident that the changes made will enable it to achieve improvements in its CSR practice.
+The Group is confident that the changes made will enable it to achieve improvements in its CSR practice.

 Anglo Pacific acknowledges that, whilst its activities have little direct contact with communities, it can positively influence the social practices and policies of companies it conducts business with.
 Positive social and community relationships are essential to profitable and successful mining activities.
 The Group endeavours to ensure that companies it works with have appropriate procedures in place to facilitate this.
 More specifically, Anglo Pacific’s investment decision process for potential asset purchases involves due diligence relating to the full range of CSR issues, including the social and community aspects of the project.
-As part of its 2015 acquisition of a royalty on the Narrabri mine, Anglo Pacific extensively reviewed Whitehaven Coal’s policies on community development, Aboriginal engagement, safety and environmental responsibilities.
+As part of its 2016 Denison financing agreement, Anglo Pacific reviewed the social and community factors associated with the Cigar Lake Project.
 No issues were identified as part of this process.

 The debate on the role of business and human rights has gained increasing prominence in recent years.
 Anglo Pacific welcomes this focus as respect for human rights is implicit across the Group’s employment practices.
 Further, a commitment to human rights is an important part of any successful organisation.
 As part of the Group’s investment decision process, if necessary, consultants with the requisite expertise are engaged to assist in identifying and mitigating any such risks.